 Which Are the Most Sustainable Meats?

-Let’s take a look at each one in turn, starting with lamb, the least sustainable meat.
+Let’s take a look at each meat in turn, starting with lamb, the least sustainable meat.

 Based on figures from the Meat Eaters Guide to Climate Change and Health report, lamb has the highest carbon footprint.
 Even before beginning its journey to our supermarkets, lamb produces an average of 20.44 kg of C02 emissions per kg of product.